auth0/auth0-react/EXAMPLES.md

   );
 };

-// Wrap the component in the withLoginRequired handler export default withLoginRequired(Profile);
+// Wrap the component in the withAuthenticationRequired handler export default withAuthenticationRequired(Profile);
 ```

 ## 3. Protecting a route in a Next.js app (in SPA mode)